about music on main

 At a Music on Main concert, there’s always great musicians and interesting, engaging music.
 And there’s always the chance to make new friends, meet the artists, and escape from your to-do list for an hour or two.

-Music on Main has produced more than 250 events featuring in excess of 500 musicians and more than 50 world premieres at Heritage Hall on Main Street, the now-closed Cellar Restaurant and Jazz Club in Kitsilano, and venues throughout Metro Vancouver.
+Music on Main has produced more than 450 events featuring in excess of 1,000 musicians and 100 world premieres at Heritage Hall on Main Street, the now-closed Cellar Restaurant and Jazz Club in Kitsilano, and venues throughout Metro Vancouver.
 The music has touched the souls of thousands of listeners, and we’ve helped artists from around the world connect with each other, and with Vancouver audiences.

 At Music on Main, you’re always welcome.